ytakefuji/pypi_executable_package/README.md

 # pypi_executable_package

-This repository shows how to generate executable python program in bin folder for pypi package.
+The example bugcount.py will be automatically converted to bugcount binary executable code.

 setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed.

-bugcount.py as example is automatically converted to bugcount binary executable code.
+The example bugcount.py will be automatically converted to bugcount binary executable code.

 Successfully uploading a new package can run the following commands to run bugcount program.